 Pope Pius XI instituted the feast of Christ the King in 1925 to combat the disturbing growth of secular as well as atheistic thinking around the world.
 Many rulers and elites in various countries had fallen dangerously prey to the notion that mankind could manage just fine without God, thank you.

 They sought to relegate our Creator to an insignificant role in public life or to no role at all, as in Soviet Russia.
-The journalist Lincoln Steffens had recently described that atheistic society, a brutal dictatorship, as “the future, and it works.”
+The journalist Lincoln Steffens had recently described that atheistic society, a brutal dictatorship, with these infamous words: “I have seen the future, and it works.”

-When we forget God’s commandments, we also become more vulnerable to enslavement by such despots as Hitler, Stalin, Pol Pot, and their minions, men who demand our worship with an iron fist, leaving acres of killing fields in their wake.
+When we forget God’s commandments, we also become more vulnerable to enslavement by such despots as Hitler, Mao, Stalin, Pol Pot, and their minions, men who demand our worship with an iron fist, leaving miles of killing fields in their wake.

-For example, this propaganda poster below, entitled “Stalin is the people’s happiness,” appeared while millions of Russians were perishing in his concentration camps set up for “enemies of the state!”
+For example, this propaganda poster below, entitled “Stalin is the people’s happiness,” appeared while millions of Russians were perishing in his concentration camps, the gulags as they were known, set up for “enemies of the state!”
 The dictator, like all such men, sought to make himself God, much like the Archangel Lucifer when he rebelled against our Creator saying “I will not serve.”

 Speaking of happiness, Pope Pius XI pointed out in his encyclical Quas Primas, in which he established the feast of Christ the King, that our Lord is the author of happiness.
 He wrote “Oh, what happiness would be Ours if all men, individuals, families, and nations, would but let themselves be governed by Christ!”